-The access via Knox Green currently serves 5 dwellings and the road is approximately 5.5m wide with footways on either side.
-In order to create access into the site the current turning head has been removed and the existing private drives at the end altered to allow the road to continue into the site.
-Car parking for the existing dwellings has been reprovided.
+The access via Knox Green currently serves 5 dwellings.
+In order to create access into the site the current turning head has been extended and the existing private drives at the end altered to allow the road to continue into the site.
+Car parking for the existing dwellings is proposed to be reprovided.